quiknode-labs/qn-oss/packages/libs/ui/token-gate/README.md

 # Token Gate

-A react library for conditionally showing parts of your application based on NFT ownership
+A [React](https://reactjs.org/) library for conditionally showing parts of your application based on NFT ownership, using [QuickNode](https://www.quicknode.com/)'s [Token and NFT API v2 bundle](https://marketplace.quicknode.com/add-on/token-and-nft-api-v2-bundle).

 ## QuickStart

-1. Sign up for an Ethereum mainnet endpoint at https://www.quicknode.com/
+1. Sign up for an endpoint at https://www.quicknode.com/ and add the [Token and NFT API v2 bundle](https://marketplace.quicknode.com/add-on/token-and-nft-api-v2-bundle).
+   NOTE: At the time of this writing, both Ethereum mainnet and Polygon mainnet networks are supported by this add-on, but check [the official add-on page](https://marketplace.quicknode.com/add-on/token-and-nft-api-v2-bundle) for an up-to-date network list.
 1. Import the library

 ```javascript